JashMehulShah/ping-pong-game/README.md

-# ping-pong-game
+# Ping-Pong-Game
-ping pong game
+A simple one player game of ping pong